MattiaBuzzoni/Sequential-Social-Dilemma/README.md

 # Relevant papers

 1. Leibo, J. Z., Zambaldi, V., Lanctot, M., Marecki, J., & Graepel, T. (2017).
 [Multi-agent reinforcement learning in sequential social dilemmas](https://arxiv.org/abs/1702.03037).
 In Proceedings of the 16th Conference on Autonomous Agents and MultiAgent Systems (pp. 464-473).

+# Contributors

+The base code for the PyColab environment was taken from [tiagoCuervo](https://github.com/tiagoCuervo/CommonsGame).